• Home

 Our Club started with the southern hemisphere's first mass gathering of MX-5 owners - 130 from all corners of Victoria - on 6 May, 1990 and was launched formally with 167 Foundation Members on 10 August, 1990.

-Today, more than 800 members in Victoria and Tasmania enjoy a vast range of social and motor sport activities that help get the best out of these sensational cars.
+Today, more than 1000 members in Victoria and Tasmania enjoy a vast range of social and motorsport activities that help get the best out of these sensational cars.

 Want to know more?